lassehav-oamk/WebFrameworks2024-week-exercise1/README.md

 Notice that you must implement the DOM structure using react components.
 You are not allowed to create the DOM structure in the App component.
-The App component should only render the question component and the question component should render the question and options.
+The App component should only render the question component and the question component should render the question text and the options via option component.

 ## Testing Your Work